NUISANCEMC/ProSelecta/README.md

 // Sort each vector of input particles in ascending order according to the projector
 // - A convenience overload exists for passing a single vector instead of an
 //   array of vectors.
-// - Passing ps::squeeze as the last parameter will sort all input particles
+// - Passing ps::flatten as the last parameter will sort all input particles
 //   together according to the result of projector and will return a single
 //   vector of particles
 auto ps::part::sort_ascending(T const &projector,